Skip to main content

 2. An order for specific performance

-This is taking the freeholder to court, to get them to fix the problem.
-You can do this as well as an action for damages.
+You can take the freeholder to court to get them to fix the problem with a court order.
+You can do this as well as taking action for damages.
 You should get advice from a solicitor before doing this.

 1. Tell the freeholder of your intention to take this action if the repairs are not carried out.